Wire-Network/wire-docs/docs/smart-contract-development/hello-world-contract-short.md

 ### Inspect the contract on EOS Authority Block Explorer

-Feel free to explore your contract on [EOS Authority](./block-explorer.md), which also provides tools to generate ready-to-use cleos commands, making it easier to push transactions and interact with your contracts directly.
+Feel free to explore your contract on [EOS Authority](./block-explorer.md), which also provides tools to generate ready-to-use clio commands, making it easier to push transactions and interact with your contracts directly.
 This is a great way to get hands-on experience and deepen your understanding of smart contracts.

 ![inspect-hello](/img/be-inspect-hello.png)